KohaILS/koha-manual-zh-cn/source/administration.rst

     **Important**

-    This option will only appear if the :ref:`SMSSendDriver <smssenddriver,-smssendusername,-and-smssendpassword-label>` preference is set to 'Email'
+    This option will only appear if the :ref:`SMSSendDriver <smssenddriver-label>` preference is set to 'Email'

 From here you can enter as many cellular providers as you need to send SMS notices to your patrons using the email protocol.